MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-azure-portal-configure.md

 - An availability group.
 - A listener.

+> [!NOTE]
-This deployment method is currently in preview.
+> This deployment method is currently in preview.
 It supports SQL Server 2016 and later on Windows Server 2016 and later.

 Deploying a multiple-subnet availability group through the portal provides an easy end-to-end experience for users.
 It configures the virtual machines by following the [best practices for high availability and disaster recovery (HADR)](hadr-cluster-best-practices.md).